rancher/rke2/developer-docs/upgrading_kubernetes.md

 * Enter the desired version into the "Tag version" box.
     * Example tag: `v1.21.4+rke2r1`

-Leave the release as "prerelease".
+Ensure "prerelease" checkbox is selected.
 This will be unchecked as soon as CI completes successfully.

 Once complete, the process is repeated in the [rke2-packaging](https://github.com/rancher/rke2-packaging) repository.